Botcopy/BotcopyCustomPayloads/README.md

 }
 ```

-An array of buttons, each with an action of their own. exclusively used for Cards or Carousels.
+An array of buttons, each with an action of their own. exclusively used for Cards.

 - title: the title of the button
 - action: defines the behavior of the button.
 Must be exclusively a single action